GSG-CF05/portofolio-hana-a/README.md

 This is the first project in foundemental coure, I will make a portfolio website and host it on GitHub.

 ## What is portfolio ?
-A portfolio is a
-collection of records that reflect my skills, experiences,and attributes.
-It contain samples of some of my best work.
-A portfolio does not take the place of cv, but it can accentuate your abilities and what you can offer in the chosen field.
+A portfolio or business model file is a set of business models that represent your field of study, skills, qualifications and experience, and it also gives employers an overview of the personality of the owner of these models, and how his skills develop, as well as the stage he has reached in his field of work experience .